ryanozx/tp/docs/UserGuide.md

   * Message shown to the user: "[Number of matched employees] employees matched: "
 * **Expected Output on Failure:**
   * `Invalid command format!` - Missing parameters
-  * `Tags names should be alphanumeric.` - Invalid parameter inputs
+  * `Tags names only allows alphanumeric characters, spaces, and dashes.` - Invalid parameter inputs

 ### Finding employees with at least one tag in a group of tags: `find-some-tag`